2016 United States presidential election in Wisconsin: Green Party presidential preference convention

-General Election
+General election

 Voting history

 Wisconsin joined the Union in May 1848 and has participated in all elections from 1848 onwards.
 Since 1900, Wisconsin has been won by the Democrats and Republicans the same number of times.
 Republican-turned-Progressive Robert M. La Follette Sr. carried the state in the 1924 presidential election.

 The state voted for the Democratic nominee in the seven elections from 1988 to 2012, although sometimes by small margins, as it was in 1992, 2000, and 2004.
 There were other occasions, in contrast, when the margin of victory was substantial, such as 1996, 2008, and 2012.

 Predictions

 Polling

 Polls consistently showed Democratic nominee Hillary Clinton leading by a margin of two to eight points in a four-way race.
 The last poll published prior to the election was by SurveyMonkey and had Hillary Clinton with a two-point lead over Donald Trump.
 Clinton never visited the state during the general election campaign, while Trump visited six times.
 On election day, Trump ended up carrying the state by less than a point, a difference of an average of five to six points from most pre-election polling.
 Prior to the election, many major news networks and professional and election analysts predicted the state as either lean or likely Democratic.
 Wisconsin's unexpected swing to Trump, along with two other Rust Belt states (Pennsylvania, Michigan), was the deciding factor in his win of 306–232 over Clinton, despite her garnering a plurality of the votes.
 Clinton referenced the loss in her memoir What Happened: "If there's one place where we were caught by surprise, it was Wisconsin.
 Polls showed us comfortably ahead, right up until the end.
 They also looked good for the Democrat running for Senate, Russ Feingold."
-Interestingly, Trump did not win Wisconsin unlike the other states that he flipped by finding new voters, rather retaining more of Romney's vote, as the total votes cast in Wisconsin declined from 2012.